mustafairan/pynamaz/README.md

 or you can run src/pyNamaz.py with python

-Also, Working on debian with wine.
+Binarys working on debian (and probably with other distros) via wine also.